-- Horses must be at least 7 years old
+- Horses must be 7 years old and over.

-- Riders must be at least 16 years old; however all riders between 16 and 18 years of age must have parental permission.
+- Riders must be 16 years old and over, however all riders between 16 and 18 years of age must have parental permission.

 - All horses must have:

-either: completed a minimum of two Endurance rides of at least 40 miles (64 km) in the current season, ridden by the competitor entering the Marathon;
+either: completed at least one Endurance ride of at least 40 miles (64 km) in the current season, ridden by the competitor entering the Marathon;

 or: have completed at least one race under ARO or Jockey Club rules and one Endurance ride of at least 40 miles (64 km) in the current season, ridden by the competitor entering the Marathon.